Excalibra/RED-TEAM-OPERATOR-Evasion-Windows/Files Windows Evasion/03.Local-admin/README.md

 - IP address conversion is handled through `inet_ntoa`
 - Route types and protocols are mapped to human-readable descriptions
 - Memory is properly managed using heap allocation functions
+- No special privileges required for execution

+This tool serves as a building block for more advanced network security and administration utilities that require programmatic access to Windows routing information, going beyond what's available through simple command-line tools like `route print`.

 </details>